mecirmartin/Mecir_103047_feippds/README.md

 Output could contain various numbers of messages in this format: `process {processId} waiting`.
 This message simply means that process is paused and waiting for synchronization.
 The important thing is that numbers of counter value are in sequence.
 This implies that processes were synchronized before accessing critical section.
-The script spawns 10 threads by default, but you can play around with this variable by changing the value of `NUM_THREADS`
+The script spawns 10 threads by default, but you can play around with this variable by changing the value of `NUM_THREADS`.

 ## How does this algorithm work
 At first the algorithm initializes helper arrays - `flag` and `number`.
 These arrays are of length `NUM_THREADS` and are initialized to default values (flag is array of boolean `False` values and number is array of zeros).